3 Pots and Pans I Own and Recommend

 20 Apr

 I often shop online for cookware.
 The result can be a hit or miss.
-The size, thickness and “feel” of pots and pans is not evident till one sees them and handles them non-virtually.
-Then there is the bigger question of how well they would do their job, how sturdily they would hold up after months of use.
+We can’t accurately gauge the size, thickness and “feel” of pots and pans until we handle them non-virtually.
+Then there is the bigger question of how well the cookware would do their job, how sturdily they would hold up after months of use.

 In this article, I talk about three of my favorite pots and pans – those that have stood the test of quality and time in my kitchen.
 If you’ve been wondering about buying cookware online, hopefully my experiences will help you make your decision.